 Some digital marketers have written off email marketing for Gen Z, convinced this generation wonโt engage with inbox messages.
-Born after 1997, Gen Z respondents are often labeled inattentive, constantly online, and glued to social media platforms like TikTok and Instagram.
+Born after 1997, Gen Z respondents are often labeled as inattentive, constantly online, and glued to social media platforms like TikTok and Instagram.
 These claims paint a picture of a group that ignores email entirely.

 Thatโs a mistake.
 Generation Z does interact with emails if the content feels relevant and authentic.
 The challenge isnโt the channel, itโs the message.
 Gen Z consumers donโt want another blast of promotions; they expect personalized content aligned with a brandโs values, short subject lines, and messages that fit into how they live online.